March 24 Morning Rush: Gov. Lujan Grisham issues ‘stay at home’ instruction for New Mexico residents

 Full story: Erica’s Tuesday Morning Forecast

-4. A beer delivery driver is recovering in the hospital after allegedly being stabbed in the heart by a homeless man Derrick Armijo works for Budweiser.
-He was dropping off a shopment at the Silver Street Market in downtown Albuquerque on Thursday when a homeless man allegedly stabbed him with scissors.
-Armijo’s family says this attack could have been prevented and now blames the judicial system.
+4. A beer delivery driver is recovering in the hospital after allegedly being stabbed in the heart by a homeless man.
+Derrick Armijo ,who works for Budweiser, was dropping off a shipment at the Silver Street Market in downtown Albuquerque on Thursday when a homeless man allegedly stabbed him with scissors.
+Armijo’s family says this attack could have been prevented and blames the judicial system.
 That homeless man has been identified as Alonso Valencia whose criminal history dates back to the early 1980s for burglary, armed robbery, and other unprovoked attacks.

 Full story: Delivery man stabbed outside market by repeat offender